spacetelescope/crds/documentation/crds_users_guide/source/logging_in.rst

 5. Instrument locking (hidden unless fails)

-In addition to basic MyST and auth.mast authentication,  CRDS adds requirements for (a) locking and instrument and (b) having a CRDS account authorizing you to deliver files or manage the context.
+In addition to basic MyST and auth.mast authentication,  CRDS adds the requirement that you have a CRDS account and that you lock any instrument for which you are submitting files.

 Instrument Selection
 ....................